 Baum finds help in U.S.

-Eventually, in desperation, she contacted a surgeon at the Mayo clinic in Rochester, New York, who is a specialist in the area.
+Eventually, in desperation, she contacted a surgeon at the Mayo clinic in Rochester, Minnesota, who is a specialist in the area.

 He found that while doctors in Canada had removed some of the tape, they didn't get it all.

 "He turned my head and showed me this tape in the urethra.
 There was still tape in there.
 You could see the crosshatches on it."